BlockchainInstituteChi/developer-bootcamp/MongoPrimer.md

 ### Using Records
 Once you've opened a database, you can now reference it with the `db` variable as shown in the commands below.
+In each case, a method receives a filter object, and operates only on records that match.

-`db.collection.find()` will return all the records in a collection `db.collection.findOne()` will return a singe record from a collection `db.collection.insert('<JSON String>')` will create a new record `db.collection.drop()` deletes all documents from a collection
+`db.collection.find(filter)` will return all the records in a collection `db.collection.findOne(filter)` will return a singe record from a collection `db.collection.insert('<JSON String>')` will create a new record `db.collection.deleteMany(filter)` deletes multiple documents from a collection

 *NOTE*: In each case, be sure to replace 'collection' with the name of the collection you found with `show collections`.

 For our system, you can clear all transaction records using the following command:
-`db.transactions.drop()`
+`db.transactions.deleteMany({})`

 ## Using the NPM Object